Wall Framing Page one

-Partly cut underside of The bottom horizontal framing member of the wall. at each side of doorway before standing the wall frame up.
-This is to enable the Bottom The top or bottom horizontal framing member of the wall. in the doorway to be cut out (from the top side) when the Wall Frame has been squared, straightened and fixed in place.
+- Partly cut underside of Bottom Plate at each side of doorway before standing the wall frame up.
+This is to enable the Bottom Plate in the doorway to be cut out (from the top side) when the Wall Frame has been squared, straightened and fixed in place.

 2. Marking the Top and Bottom Plates for Studs

-Take the top and bottom Wall Plates of one wall, temporary A short nail with a large flat head used for securing roofing felt, plasterboard, sheet metal to wood etc. or clamp together and place on a couple of saw stools for marking A 100×50 (2×4) vertical framing member used to construct walls. and Vertical framing member that is cut to fit between the bottom plate and the header.
-Stud positions.
+- Take the top and bottom Wall Plates of one wall, temporary nail or clamp together and place on a couple of saw stools for marking Stud and Trimmer Stud positions.

-The overlapping Wall Frame has a double Stud at the overlap end separated by Blocks, see Block. pieces that are usually the same thickness as the Studs.
+- The overlapping Wall Frame has a double Stud at the overlap end separated by blocking pieces that are usually the same thickness as the Studs.